 We all do it.

 The game or practice starts and our focus, vision, and attention become a tiny beam pointed directly at our child.
 The rest of the world fades off into a comical blur and our child becomes razor sharp.
 This “hyper focus” of putting your own child under a microscope while watching them play sports is very normal.
 But we are missing the big picture and it can be detrimental to their success.
 And this story I’m about to tell you is a critical reminder for all sports parents, especially when their child is trying to make a team.
-Because being able to see the bigger picture is what ultimately makes a good sports parent.
+Because being able to see the bigger picture is what ultimately makes a good sport parent.

 My 10-year old nephew recently attended tryouts for a very competitive soccer club, one of the best in country.
 He was trying out for the age level above his.